Medical Applications

 Instruments and Tools

-Ceramics find significant applications in various medical instruments and tools, encompassing tissue engineering scaffolds, medical pumps, blood shear valves for hematology testing, drug delivery devices, piezoelectric components for medical tools and instruments, and ceramic-to-metal assemblies for imaging equipment.
-Additionally, ceramic particles and microspheres are gaining popularity in cancer radiotherapy and other targeted therapies.
+Some of the main uses for ceramics in medical instruments and tools include tissue engineering scaffolds, medical pumps, blood shear valves used to measure hematology data, drug delivery devices, piezoelectric components used for a majority of medical tools and instruments available today such as ultrasound machines, ceramic-to-metal assemblies that make imaging equipment possible.
+Moreover, ceramic particles and microspheres have been emerged to serve as a carrier of cancer radiotherapy and other targeted therapies.